jonasblasques/data-engineering-zoomcamp-notes/0_SQL-Refresher/README.md

 | 32          | 1752          | 1988.0            |
 | 32          | 2426          | 1988.0            |
 | 32          | 888           | 1988.0            |

+- For PUlocationID = 190, 90% of trips have a duration ≤ 2170.0   seconds.
+- For PUlocationID = 32, 90% of trips have a duration ≤ 1988.0  seconds.